ArsenGabrielyan/calm-mood/CONTRIBUTING.md

 We welcome all kinds of contributions: code, design, translations, documentation, bug reports, feature ideas, and feedback.
 This guide explains how you can get involved.

+---
 ## Ways to Contribute
 You don’t need to write code to make a valuable contribution!
 Here are some great ways:
-- **Developing** - Fix bugs, add new features, or refactor code.
+- **Development** – Fix bugs, add new features, or refactor code.
-- **Testing / Finding bugs** - Try the app on different devices and browsers, and open an issue if something doesn’t work.
+- **Testing / Bug Reports** – Try the app on different devices and report issues if something doesn’t work.
-- **Translations** - Help us bring Calm Mood to more languages!
-You can edit .json files in messages/ and open a PR.
+- **Translations** – Help us support more languages.
-- **Design / UI Feedback** - Suggest improvements to the layout, animations, or accessibility.
+- **Design / UI Feedback** – Suggest improvements to layout, visuals, or accessibility.
-- **Feature Requests** - Share your ideas by opening a feature request
+- **Feature Requests** – Share your ideas for improvements by opening a feature request.
-- **Community Support** - Answer questions in issues and help others get started.
+- **Community Support** – Answer questions in issues and help others get started.

 ## Pull Request Guidelines
 When submitting a PR:
 1. Create a branch from `main`:
    ```bash
    git checkout -b <type>/<short-description>
    # examples: feature/new-sound, fix/typo, i18n/el-greek